All Episodes

 I'm sure a mere coincidence.

-I, you know, forgive me for being suspicious.
+You know, forgive me for being suspicious.

 But she's paying money, which is a thing of value in a campaign and a direct violation of the Federal Campaign Election Act.

-In agregious cases, that is a crime, and yet nobody is investigating Hillary Clinton.
+And yet nobody is investigating Hillary Clinton.

 Nobody is accusing Hillary Clinton of collusion, which isn't even a crime, but it is a violation of the Federal Campaign Election Act.

-Well, first of all, on that subject, I mean, worst case scenario, the Trump campaign were approached with opposition research.
+Well, first of all, on that subject, I mean, worst-case scenario, the Trump campaign were approached with opposition research.

 That's part of the process.